What do you use chive vinegar for?

 Chive Blossom Vinegar

-Gather the blooms and wash gently; allow to dry.
+Gather the blooms and wash gently; allow to dry or place in a salad spinner.

-Cover blossoms with a neutral tasting vinegar such as champagne or white wine.
-Even distilled vinegar works.
+Cover blossoms with a neutral tasting vinegar such as champagne or white wine, but even distilled vinegar works well.

 Our Newsletter is published once every three weeks.
 Each issue is timely and helpful, jam-packed with food, crafts, occasional DIY, gardening and faith resources.
 Relevant and seasonal posts to inspire and guide you with current trends.
 Available only to those who request it, so please accept our invitation to stay connected and join the Grateful Prayer Thankful Heart community.
 Just click the subscribe button below.